k4io/SceneSeeker/README.md

 ## Team 5 - Website / App prototype

 > App is cross-platform between iOS, Android 4.0 - 16.0 & Any windows distribution newer than 8.1
+> Website can be viewed perfectly on any device, it is not required but preferred if the viewer has JavaScript enabled.

 ## Repository
 - [Main Cross-platform library](/SceneSeeker/SceneSeeker)